ajvazquez/CXS/README.md

 ## Project Status

-This project is a prototype / alpha.
+This project is a prototype (alpha), only intended for development/testing.